 - Extremely strenuous activities should be avoided for a few days after the procedure.

-ELT treats the source of varicose veins and takes the pressure off of the visible varicose veins, allowing sclerotherapy treatment to be much more effective.
+Thermal energy treats the source of varicose veins and takes the pressure off of the visible varicose veins, allowing sclerotherapy treatment to be much more effective.
 Most patients will require sclerotherapy treatments to comprehensively address the entire problem.